AndreiTeo88/AndreiTeo88/README.md

-### Hi there 👋
+### Hi there! 👋 My name is Andrei

-- 👋 Hi, I am Andrei
+- 🌱 I’m currently learning Python
 - 👀 I’m interested in expanding my knowledge in programming
-- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on any type of projects
 - 💬 Ask me about Finance
 - 📫 How to reach me: teo.andrei11@gmail.com